 \subsection{DR3 selection cuts}

 \gaia's \nss\ catalog includes sources that do not have optimal single-star solutions.
-The input source list used to create the \nss\ catalog was selected from single-star solutions with renormalized unit weight error $\rm{RUWE}\geq1.4$ \citep[][]{Belokurov_2020, Penoyre_2020, Penoyre_2022, Penoyre_2022a, Gandhi_2021, Andrew_2022, Arenou_2023}, indicating that these sources might either be a binary star or have a problematic astrometric single star solution.
-This input list gets further filtered using additional cuts on available parameters, ultimately selecting sources with $G \leq 19$.
-Despite the stringent selection criteria, the output dataset still contained spurious binary solutions \citep[][]{Arenou_2023}.
-A significant portion of the false positives in the two-body orbital solutions arose from binaries with orbital periods matching harmonics of \gaia's scanning law.
-The processing of orbital solutions begins with a period search, which can lead to the detection of periods where the motion of the photocenter is due to the scanning law rather than true periodic motion \citep[][]{Holl_2023b}.
-A majority of these solutions, particularly those with periods of approximately 100 days, were problematic and resulted in incorrect or unreasonably large mass functions \citep[][]{Arenou_2023, Halbwachs_2023}.
-To filter out these spurious solutions from the \nss\ catalog, the DR3 pipeline adopts additional cuts.
+The input source list used to create the \nss\ catalog was selected from single-star solutions with renormalized unit weight error $\rm{RUWE}\geq1.4$ \citep[][]{Belokurov_2020, Penoyre_2020, Penoyre_2022, Penoyre_2022a, Gandhi_2021, Andrew_2022, Arenou_2023}, indicating that these sources might either be a binary star or have a problematic astrometric single-star solution.
+This input list gets further filtered using additional cuts on available parameters, including $\texttt{ipd\_frac\_multi\_peak} \leq 2$, $\texttt{ipd\_gof\_harmonic\_amplitude} < 0.1$, $\texttt{visibility\_periods\_used} > 11$, and $|C^{*}| < 1.645\sigma_{C^{*}}$ \citep[][]{Arenou_2023, Halbwachs_2023}, ultimately selecting sources with $G \leq 19$.
+These cuts were designed to reduce contamination from partially resolved pairs and sources with nearby bright neighbours, whose scan-angle-dependent astrometric signals can mimic binary orbital motion \citep[][]{Holl_2023a}.